 Soon after graduating, I found a job at KDUH-TV in Scottsbluff, Nebraska.
 I learned the ropes of professional journalism while enjoying the clear air and small town hospitality.

-I now find myself in North Dakota.
-I never thought I'd be here, but that's part of the beauty of being a journalist.
+I never thought I'd be where I am today, but that's part of the beauty of being a journalist.
 The profession takes to new and exciting places, and I'm excited for what will come next.